neilbrown/edlib/README.md

 Python Interface
 ----------------

-This module allows python code to be run, provide an interface to panes, marks, and commands, and allows commands to be called on a given pane.
+This module allows python code to be run, provides an interface to panes, marks, and commands, and allows commands to be called on a given pane.
 It also allows commands to be defined in python that can be called from other modules just like any other command.
-It is, or will be, a complete two-way interface between python and other languages to access the core edlib functionality.
+It is a complete two-way interface between python and other languages to access the core edlib functionality.

 Pygtk Display
 -------------